PUBLIC EDUCATION AND CORRUPTION PREVENTION

 General Public Campaigns: the division also carries out public gatherings whereby the members of the public are sensitized about the evils of corruption and encouraged to join the fight against it through establishment of the District Anti-Corruption Committees (DACCs).
 The main function of DACCs is to ensure that services rendered to the public are free from corruption.

-Business Community Campaigns: Business Action Against Corruption (BAAC) which is meant for the business community has been set up to ensure that business transactions adhere to the rules and regulations set.
+Business Community Campaigns: Business Action Against Corruption (BAAC) which is meant for the business community, has been set up to ensure that business transactions adhere to the rules and regulations set.

 Schools Anti-Corruption Programme: this is a programme for the youth in schools; from primary, secondary, high school to Tertiary/ University level.
 The objective of this initiative is to instill in the youth, the moral values at a tender age, to create citizens of integrity who shun corruption and to help them have a positive impact within their communities.